Rhinoplasty Surgery in Seattle Washington

 How much does a rhinoplasty cost?

 The cost of a rhinoplasty is driven by 3 fees, which include time under anesthesia, time in the operating room, and the surgeon’s fee for performing the procedure.
 It is also important to factor in costs of a touchup, if needed at one year after the procedure.
 The cost to perform the procedure at the Seattle Rhinoplasty Surgery Center is much less expensive than performing it in a hospital setting.
-The price list for a rhinoplasty by Dr Portuese can be found on our website.
+Click here to find the price list for a rhinoplasty.

 What is the Recovery time and down time after a rhinoplasty procedure?